 - Includes links to multiple open textbooks identified for the 52 most-enrolled courses common across the CSU, UC, and CCC, along with reviews from faculty from each of the systems and a comprehensive accessibility review

 - Also includes subject-specific links into the MERLOT referatory (which is worth exploring in its own right)

 - Comprehensive sets of open course materials (readings, activities, and other resources) across dozens of courses

-- Lumen offers free "office hours" to discuss OER and Lumen's resources 1:30-2:30 pm Pacific, Monday through Friday
+- Lumen offers free "office hours" to discuss OER and Lumen's resources at a time of your choosing

 - OER search engine created by SUNY